bitfocus/companion-satellite/README.md

 a GET request to `http://Satellite-IP:9999/api/port` will return the current target port in plain text a GET request to `http://Satellite-IP:9999/api/config` will return the current target port and ip as json

-a POST request to `http://Satellite-IP:9999/api/host` with json body `{"host": "newhostip"}` or plain text will connect the sattelite to that ip a POST request to `http://Satellite-IP:9999/api/port` with  `{"port": "newport"}` or plain text will connect the sattelite to that port a POST request to `http://Satellite-IP:9999/api/config` with  `{"host": "newhostip", "port": "newport"}` will connect the sattelite to that ip adn port
+a POST request to `http://Satellite-IP:9999/api/host` with json body `{"host": "newhostip"}` or plain text `newhostip` will connect the satellite to that ip or hostname a POST request to `http://Satellite-IP:9999/api/port` with `{"port": 16622}` or plain text `16622` will connect the satellite to that port a POST request to `http://Satellite-IP:9999/api/config` with `{"host": "newhostip", "port": 16622}` will connect the satellite to that ip/hostname and port

-hostenames are not yet suporrted

 ## Development